beamuav/groundstation/README.md

 Special thanks to Robin Hilliard for the motivation to build this and some guidance around simplifying the maths of the simulator.
 Also thanks to David Parry and Rufus Post for moral support.

-Lastly I really appreciate all the hard work that's gone into Live View, it's a pretty amazing bit of technology that we'll hopefully see a lot more of in the coming years.
+Lastly I really appreciate all the hard work that's gone into Live View, it's an amazing technology that we'll hopefully see a lot more of in the coming years.
 So thanks Chris McCord and Jose Valim!

 # Phrenzy Instructions